 If you bike to class, you can lock your bike in the parking garage beneath the building.
 Enter the garage on Stark St between SW 5th and 6th Ave.
-Go in the glass doors, go through the door to the right of the elevators, and turn right through hallways until you reach the entrance to our bike vault by the trash cans.
+There are bike racks in the garage, as well as in the basement: go in the glass doors, go through the door to the right of the elevators, and turn right through hallways until you reach the bike lockers.
 To help keep things clean, bikes are not allowed in our office.

 If you drive, parking can be difficult to find and expensive.
 Some students park on the east side around SE 12th and Ash, and then either bus over or walk (about 25 minutes walk).
 If you want to try parking downtown, there is a list of lots and prices at portland.bestparking.com .
 There is no parking available at our building.

 Public transit is often much easier and cheaper than parking.
 A daily pass for the MAX is $5, which is about half of what most lots charge.
-At trimet.org, you can find all of the Park &Ride areas for the MAX and bus lines.
-Parking is free at Park &Rides, but some fill up very early.
+TriMet has a list of Park & Ride areas for the MAX and bus lines.
+Parking is free at Park & Rides, but some fill up very early.

 You also may not check email, social media, or any other website that does not relate to your coursework.